mattermost/docs/source/process/documentation-UItext-guidelines.rst

    - If you're describing what just happened.
 For example, it's okay to say *Your incoming webhook is set up*.
    - If the subject (the doer of an action) is the Mattermost application itself.
 For example, it's okay to say *The image is deleted* instead of *The server deleted the image*.

-- Use the past tense to say what's already happened, the present tense to describe a current state or condition, and the future tense to state something that is very definitely going to happen.
+- Use the present tense to describe a current state or condition, and the future tense to state something that is very definitely going to happen.
 - If you're asking the user to do or not do something, use imperatives (command phrases).
 For example, say *Do not change the Hostname* instead of saying *It is not recommended to change the Hostname*.
 Better still, explain what could go wrong if they do or don't do something.
 For example, say *Do not change the Hostname because if you do so <this bad thing will happen>.*

 Guidelines for messages